Valikwpgit/ik-test/README.md

 ### Instructions:

-1. Clone the site from Git.
-2. Unzip the archive file `dump.zip` (In the root folder of the website.).
+1. Unzip the archive file `dump.zip` (In the root folder of the website.
+Don't need to clone the entire website from Git).
-3. Upload the file with the `.wpress` extension using the All-in-One WP Migration plugin.
+2. Upload the file with the `.wpress` extension using the All-in-One WP Migration plugin.
-4. Update the permalinks.
+3. Update the permalinks.

 ## Deploying a Website using docker (I make no guarantee that it will work.
 For local deployment only!)